geokyr/advanced-topics-in-computer-architecture/README.md

 # ntua-advanced-computer-architecture

-Lab Assignments and Reports for the [Advanced Topics in Computer Architecture](https://www.ece.ntua.gr/en/undergraduate/courses/3352) course, during the 8th semester of the School of Electrical and Computer Engineering at the National Technical University of Athens.
+Lab Assignments for the [Advanced Topics in Computer Architecture](https://www.ece.ntua.gr/en/undergraduate/courses/3352) course, during the 8th semester of the School of Electrical and Computer Engineering at the National Technical University of Athens.

 ## Lab 1 - Memory Hierarchy